Visit our keyboard shortcuts docs for details

 Cataract Canyon contains 14 miles of rapids ranging in difficulty up to Class V. It is a particularly hazardous and isolated section of the Colorado River and is subject to extreme water level fluctuations.

 Most Cataract Canyon trips put in at Potash, Moab, Green River, or Mineral Bottom.
-The usual take-out for Cataract trips is Hite Marina on Lake Powell.
+Past Cataract Canyon, boaters usually take out at Lake Powell from the North Wash (aka Dirty Devil) Take Out.
+This take-out is primitive and unimproved.
 Boaters should be aware of lake conditions as they will affect the final day(s) of your trip.